byoseph3/temp_repo_cs3210/instructions/lab0.md

 ./xv6-qemu
 ```

 This should launch xv6 and take you to a prompt.
-You can view avaialble files
+You can view available files
 with `ls`.
 You can close qemu by pressing CTRL-a followed by x.

 ## Observing behaviors with gdb